fac26/week5-clientside-dgk/README.md

 ♥️  ♠️ ♦️ ♣️

-Players attempt to reach a score of 21—without exceeding it (busting) — before the dealer hits 17.
+Players attempt to reach a score of 21 — without exceeding it (busting) — before the dealer hits 17.

 ♥️  ♠️ ♦️ ♣️